icopy-site/awesome/docs/awesome/free-for-dev.md

   * [konghq.com](https://konghq.com/) — API Marketplace and powerful tools for private and public APIs.
 With the free tier, some features are limited such as monitoring, alerting and support.
   * [Kreya](https://kreya.app) — Free gRPC GUI client to call and test gRPC APIs.
 Can import gRPC APIs via server reflection.
   * [Lightly](https://www.lightly.ai/) — Improve your machine learning models by using the right data.
 Use datasets of up to 1'000 samples for free.
+  * [LoginLlama](https://loginllama.app) - A login security API to detect fraudulent and suspicious logins and notify your customers.
+Free for 1,000 logins per month.
   * [MailboxValidator](https://www.mailboxvalidator.com) — Email verification service using real mail server connection to confirm valid email.
 Free API plan has 300 verifications per month.
   * [Meteosource Weather API](https://www.meteosource.com/) — global weather API for current and forecasted weather data.
 Forecasts are based on a machine learning combination of more weather models to achieve better accuracy.
 Free plan comes with 400 calls per day.
   * [microlink.io](https://microlink.io/) – It turns any website into data such as metatags normalization, beauty link previews, scraping capabilities or screenshots as a service.
 100 reqs/day every day free.